-Common Stock Offered 5,265,000 shares (or 6,054,750 shares including the underwriters' option to purchase additional shares)
+Common Stock Offered shares (or shares including the underwriters' option to purchase additional shares)

-Shares Outstanding After the Offering 16,265,273 shares (or 17,055,023 shares if the underwriters' option to purchase additional shares is exercised in full)
+Shares Outstanding After the Offering shares (or shares if the underwriters' option to purchase additional shares is exercised in full)

-Price Per Share We currently expect the initial public offering price per share of our common stock to be between \$18.00 and \$20.00.
+Price Per Share We currently expect the initial public offering price per share of our common stock to be between \$ and \$ commissions and the estimated offering expenses payable by us, will be approximately $\$ , or approximately $\$ if the underwriters' option to purchase additional shares is exercised in full.

-Use of Proceeds Assuming an initial public offering price of \$19.00 per share (the midpoint of the price range set forth on the cover page of this prospectus), we estimate that the net proceeds to us from this offering, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us, will be approximately \$89.9 million, or is exercised in full.
+Use of Proceeds

+Assuming an initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus), we estimate that the net proceeds to us from this offering, after deducting underwriting discounts and

-We intend to use the net proceeds to us from this offering (i) to fund a cash distribution to our existing shareholders (detailed further below) following the completion of this offering in the amount of \$27.0 million (purchasers of our common stock in this offering will not be entitled to receive any portion of this distribution), subject to adjustment as provided in the Tax Sharing Agreement; and (ii) to use the remainder of the net proceeds, which we expect to be approximately \$62.9 million, to increase the capital of the Bank in order to support our organic growth strategies, including expanding our overall market share, to strengthen our regulatory capital and for approximately \$103.9 million if the underwriters' option to purchase additional shares
+We intend to use the net proceeds to us from this offering (i) to fund a cash distribution to our existing shareholders (detailed further below) following the completion of this offering in the amount of \$ (purchasers of our common stock in this offering will not be entitled to receive any portion of this distribution), subject to adjustment as provided in the Tax Sharing Agreement; and (ii) to use the remainder of the net proceeds, which we expect to be approximately \$ , to support our continued growth, including organic growth and potential future acquisitions, and for general corporate purposes, and to strengthen our regulatory capital.